akeneo/pim-helpcenter/content/md/connectivity/connection-dashboard.md

 # Overview

-In the PIM, there is a dashboard, called `Data flows`, to help you follow your [connections](what-is-a-connection.html) activity.
+In the PIM, there is a dashboard called `Data flows`, to help you follow your [connections](what-is-a-connection.html) activity.
 You can access it by clicking on the `Connect` menu, then on the `Data flows` submenu.
 And here you are! :tada:

 ![Data flows dashboard](../img/connection-dashboard.png)